digitalservicebund/ris-adm-literature/doc/adr/0006-testing-strategies.md

 - We should not work against our frameworks
   - SpringBoot expects to test application layers in isolation
 - Tests should help us infer the place of origin of a malfunction
+- We should have means to estimate the size of our blind spots that are not tested

 ## Decision